Video store business plan for starting your own business

 5.2.4 Other Video Game Stores

-The final set of our customers will belong to other video games who want ot procure inventory from us.
-As we will store most new and high-demand games, we expect to receive these customers occasionally as well.
+The final set of our customers will be the video game stores that want to procure inventory from us.
+As we will store new games in high demand, we expect to often receive these customers.

 |Potential Customers||Growth||Year 1||Year 2||Year 3||Year 4||Year 5||CAGR|